Glossary

 In simple words: Inheriti® encrypts and splits data into secret shares utilizing different methodes such as Shamir’s Secret Sharing algoritm.

-Those shares are then stored on multiple SafeKey Pros, in combination with backup shares stored on secure cloud and blockchain storage.
+Those shares are then stored on multiple SafeKey devices, in combination with recovery shares stored on secure cloud and blockchain storage.

-In order to reveal the secret data, the shares (SafeKey Pros) have to be brought back together via Inheriti®.
+In order to reveal the secret data, the shares (SafeKey Pro and/or SafeKey Mobile) have to be brought back together via Inheriti®.

 SSO